carnegiemellonracing/driverless/driverless_ws/src/controls/docs/index.rst

 We recommend heading to :doc:`Overview <source/explainers/overview>` for a top-down deep dive into how the controller works.
 You can stop at any level of abstraction you prefer.
 While we only assume basic programming knowledge, feel free to read more into the software that the controller depends on, namely `C++`_, `ROS2 Humble`_, `CUDA`_, and `Thrust`_.
+We also provide a cheat sheet of common :doc:`Terminology </source/explainers/terminology>`.

-If you're part of the team, looking to contribute or learn more about implementation details, check out :doc:`File Structure <source/explainers/file_structure>` to understand how the codebase in ``driverless/driverless_ws/src/controls`` is laid out.
+If you're part of the team, looking to contribute or learn more about implementation details, check out :doc:`File Structure <source/explainers/file_structure>` to understand how the codebase in ``driverless/driverless_ws/src/controls`` is laid out, then refer to the :doc:`API Reference <source/reference/api_reference>`

 Have fun and enjoy the ride!